 1. It's the most complete experience about a battle of the Atlanta Campaign, so you must visit Kennesaw Mountain Battlefield Park.
 View the thirty-five minute film, take a ranger walk, and wander through the exhibits.
 A shuttle will take you up to the summit during the weekends; your own car will do the trek at other times.

-2. Since 2016, you can visit the one thousand acres preserved at Resaca Battlefield Historic Park.
-There's no Visitor Center, but lots of waysides to read and hikes to be engaged in.
+2. Since 2016, you can visit the one thousand acres preserved at Resaca Battlefield Historic Park and other area Battleof Resaca sites.
+There's no Visitor Center at the main battlefield, but lots of waysides to read and hikes to be engaged in.

-3. Once the Battle of Atlanta Cyclorama has been restored, an ETA is fall of 2018, the new Whitaker Cyclorama Center at the Atlanta History Center will provide a spectacular sound and light experience of one major battle of the Atlanta Campaign, the Battle of Atlanta itself.
-Along with exhibits, the Texas train, and other interpretation, it will be a must to see if you're into Civil War and Atlanta history.
+3. With the Battle of Atlanta Cyclorama now restored and open, the new Whitaker Cyclorama Center at the Atlanta History Center provides a spectacular sound and light experience of one major battle of the Atlanta Campaign, the Battle of Atlanta itself.
+Along with exhibits, the Texas train, and other interpretation, it will be a must see if you're into Civil War and Atlanta history.
 And if the restoration is anything like that done with the Gettysburg Cyclorama, and we're sure it will be, you won't want to miss it.

 4. If you have the time, check out Pickett's Mill Battlefield in Dallas.
 There's over seven hundred acres there to wander around and ponder the Civil War as it pushed toward its conclusion, Georgia style.